renan-souza/renan-souza.github.io/_includes/cv.md

 ## <i class="fa fa-chevron-right"></i> Bio

 <p style="text-align: justify;">
-     Renan Francisco Santos Souza holds a Ph.D., M.Sc., and B.Sc. in Computer Science (2009-2019) from the [Federal University of Rio de Janeiro (UFRJ)](https://www.cos.ufrj.br/index.php/en/).
+     Renan Souza holds a Ph.D., M.Sc., and B.Sc. in Computer Science (2009-2019) from the [Federal University of Rio de Janeiro (UFRJ)](https://www.cos.ufrj.br/index.php/en/).
 Since 2022, he has been a staff research scientist at the [Oak Ridge National Laboratory](https://www.ornl.gov/).
 From 2015 to 2022, he worked as a research scientist and software engineer at [IBM Research](https://research.ibm.com/labs/brazil).
 During his Ph.D., he was a visiting researcher at [Inria](https://inria.fr/), France.
 During his B.Sc., he spent one year at [Missouri State University](https://www.missouristate.edu/) and interned at the [SLAC National Laboratory](https://www6.slac.stanford.edu/) at [Stanford University](https://www.stanford.edu/).
 He has been active as a software engineer, researcher, and technical lead on multiple projects since 2010.
-He was awarded with the best M.Sc. thesis and an honorable mention for best Ph.D. thesis from [SBBD](https://sbbd.org.br/), the leading data science and engineering conference in Latin America.
 His research and development focus on large-scale data management and AI to support the next generation of Edge–Cloud–HPC workflows.
 </p>